 - 1. Turn the DVR off. - 2.
 Turn it on again. - 3.
-While the DVR is initializing, the front panel LEDs will blink.
-When the front panel LEDs blink, poke the straightened paperclip into the unlabeled hole to the left of the HDMI connector. - 4.
+Poke the straightened paperclip into the unlabeled hole to the left of the HDMI connector. - 4.
 Hold the reset switch until the DVR's internal buzzer sounds twice. - 5.
 Release the reset switch.
 All of the DVR's settings are now at the original settings it had when it left the factory.